Bringing Clean Energy to Navajo Elders: A Remarkable Collaboration

 Behind the Scenes of Central Asia's Largest Off-Grid Power System

 In the mid-2000s, only 1 in 10 Afghans had electricity.
-And Central Afghanistan’s Bamyan province was left ...
+And Central Afghanistan’s Bamyan province ...